 Before determining what type of lighting should be installed or retrofitted, it is important to ask the basic question; "Is the light necessary?"
-If there is no current need for artificial lighting, it should be removed rather than replaced - even with better technology.
-We should not assume there is a valid reason for a currently installed light.
+If there is no current need for artificial lighting, it should be removed rather than replaced - regardless of the technology.
+We should not assume the current installed light is necessary.

 This chapter provides guidelines that should be followed to minimize light pollution within a Preserve.
 It is recommended that the Preserve adopt similar equipment with low ecological impact to minimize the cost and complexity of inventory for repairs, replacements and re-purposing.
-Contact the RASC for assistance in selecting new compliant light fixtures, or modifying existing non-compliant luminaires.
+If removal is not practical, then contact the RASC for assistance in selecting new compliant light fixtures, or on modifying existing non-compliant luminaires.